In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 Some encouragement via positive feedback

-At this point, there was 97 total app downloads and 40 active installs.
+At this point, there were around 97 total app downloads and 40 active installs.

-Essentially, in the process of creating Velocity Lapse’s camera features I have been working towards a manual camera app functions which is kind of interesting.
+Essentially, in the process of creating Velocity Lapse’s camera features, I’m working towards a camera app with extra-nice time-lapse functionality.
+I find that kind of interesting.

-What’s nice about working on this kind of project that deals with the camera is that its enabled me (maybe ‘given me a good excuse’ is better wording) to spend time learning about manual camera controls in-depth, professional photography and of course, time lapse photography.
+What’s nice about working on this kind of project that deals with the camera is that it has enabled me (maybe ‘given me a good excuse’ is a better wording) to spend time learning about manual camera controls in depth, professional photography and, of course, time-lapse photography.

 Had I chosen to work on a project like a file manager, I wouldn’t have probably ever taken the time to dive into photography as I have now.
 Needless to say, I don’t regret my decision (quite the opposite).